-The successful bidder will fill out the materials spreadsheet (shown below) and submit it to the assistance recipient to indicate items proposed to be procured for the project.
+The successful bidder will fill out the AIS Procurement List and submit it to the assistance recipient to indicate iron and steel items proposed to be procured for the project.

 Assistance recipients will complete the AIS De Minimis Waiver Products List for the entire project to demonstrate compliance with the De Minimis Waiver cost requirements outlined above.